open/close all folders

 - Special Effect Failure: Aside from maybe Max's suit, the CG looks like it came straight out of the cartoon.

 - Visual Effects of Awesome: Some viewers' opinions on the CG of Steel, the tachyon energy, and the Air Ultralink/Air Elementor.

-- They Wasted A Perfectly Good Plot Twist: The revelation that Steel might have betrayed Jim to Ultralinks.
+- They Wasted a Perfectly Good Plot: The revelation that Steel might have betrayed Jim to Ultralinks.
 An event that could have turned the usual hero dynamic upside down became undone by a hollow revelation that carried no emotional weight.

 - WTH, Casting Agency?: Andy Garcia doesn't exactly scream sinister Big Bad.
 This might have been the point, given that him being the villain was seemingly meant to be a big reveal, but he's pretty underwhelming compared to the Miles Dredd from the cartoon.